lzhuor/net-promoter-score-collector/README.md

 # net-promoter-score-collector

-This is a NPS collector made by John to replicate the same feature built by Atlassain whom requires a commercial license and is expenseive.
+This is a NPS collector made by John to replicate the same feature built by Zendesk whom requires a commercial license and is expenseive.

 This project is built with Spring Boot Data JPA and Spring Boot Starter to serve static assets (survey site) and Object Mapping MongoDb objects.
 Front-end dashboard is still under development with Vue.js.